 Bats are the world’s only flying mammals.
 Many people are familiar with large bats (Megabats) such as the Grey-headed Flying Fox, which is a common sight in the Melbourne evening sky.
 Smaller bats (Microbats) also live in Melbourne.
 We often fail to notice them because they are tiny, nocturnal and their calls cannot be heard by human ears.
-In 2010–11, Royal Botanic Gardens Melbourne conducted a survey to better understand the roosting and foraging needs of these cryptic animals.
+In 2010–11, Royal Botanic Gardens Victoria conducted a survey to better understand the roosting and foraging needs of these cryptic animals.
 Four species of microbats have been identified during the survey so far:

 - Chocolate wattled bat

 - Gould’s wattled bat

 Microbats are important insect-eaters and can consume half their body weight in insects each night!
 The results of this survey will hopefully help us plan for the future conservation of microbats in our cities.
 As our urban areas expand, it is important that we understand how wildlife adapts to the changes we inflict on them.

 In early 2003, more than 28,000 Grey-headed Flying-foxes roosted within Melbourne Gardens.
 The sheer weight of numbers was damaging historically significant and heritage-listed trees and plantings and, in turn, their habitat.
 In partnership with the then Department of Sustainability and Environment and other government agencies, the colony was successfully relocated to Yarra Bend near Kew in the autumn of 2003.
 The colony can now be viewed roosting at their home at Yarra Bend during the day.